Tips for Visiting New York City for the First Time (or the 100th)!

 How Long Do I Need to Spend in New York City?

-There is so much to see in New York City, and it would take months to scratch the surface.
+There is so much to see in New York City; it would take months to scratch the surface.
 A week is probably a good start.
-You can get a good taste with a long weekend, knowing you will need to return.
+A long weekend can give you a good taste, knowing you will need to return.

-When planning, consider how much energy this city has.
-It does have calm areas, such as museums, the High Line and Central Park, but if you get drained from too much commotion, planning a shorter visit may be better.
+When planning, consider how energetic this city is.
+It has calm areas, such as museums, the High Line, and Central Park, but if you get drained from too much commotion, planning a shorter visit may be better.

-If you are staying for more than a few days, the NYC Explorer pass (discounts on NYC attractions) may help you save money.
+If you are staying for more than a few days, the NYC Explorer pass (which offers discounts on NYC attractions) may help you save money.

 Should I bring my Kids to Explore New York City?

-My kids love New York City, although my youngest can only handle it in small doses.
-Read on for ideas of what to do in New York City with kids.
+When my kids were little, they loved New York City, although my youngest could only handle it in small doses.
+Read on for ideas about what to do with kids in New York City.

 When I stay in New York City, I always stay in Midtown or near Times Square.
-It is a convenient spot to access any other place in the city.
-It is also near Grand Central Station, the transportation hub.
+It is convenient to access any other place in the city and is also near Grand Central Station, the transportation hub.

 Here are a few hotels I have stayed in and been happy with:

-The Roosevelt Hotel— small rooms, but very convenient with an elegant lobby and relatively inexpensive.
+The Roosevelt Hotel has small rooms but is very convenient, has an elegant lobby, and is relatively inexpensive.
 Book your room here.

 The Hilton Midtown— A 4-Star hotel, a bit more upscale, with beautiful rooms.
 Book your room here.

-The Westin Times Square— in spite of being right in the middle of the action, it is quiet enough to get a good night’s sleep.
+Despite being right in the middle of the action, the Westin Times Square is quiet enough to get a good night’s sleep.
 Book your room here.

-Embassy Suites by Hilton Times Square— This is not right in Times Square, which is a positive to me but is just a few blocks away, so very well-located.
+Embassy Suites by Hilton Times Square—This is not right in Times Square, which is a positive to me, but it is just a few blocks away, so it is very well-located.
 The rooms are big for NYC, but not real suites like I expect from this brand.
 The stay includes a delicious breakfast, which includes custom-made omelets.
 Book your room here.

-I will also mention one dream spot for me to stay in, The Mandarin Oriental, a 5-star hotel and spa overlooking Central Park.
+I will also mention one dream spot to stay in, The Mandarin Oriental, a 5-star hotel and spa overlooking Central Park.
 If you are lucky enough, you can book your room here.

-There are obviously many more things to do in New York City, but hopefully, this is a helpful Beginner’s Guide to NYC for you.
+There are many more things to do in New York City, but hopefully, this is a helpful Beginner’s Guide to NYC.
 Be sure to read all of my New York City articles.

 Where to Eat in New York City